 Valerie Jackson, CEO

-Valerie Jackson has joined Futures of Palm Beach as CEO.
-In this role, Valerie will be overseeing all aspects of management of this exclusive, 75 bed Drug, Alcohol, and Eating Disorder treatment facility, located in Palm Beach County, Florida.
+As the CEO of Futures of Palm Beach, Valerie Jackson is deeply committed to ensuring that all clients seeking help for drug and alcohol substance use disorder are treated to a superior level of service at every stage of the treatment experience.
 With over 25 years of experience in the Healthcare Management field, Ms. Jackson brings with her an extensive background and experience in Strategic Planning, Financial Management, Operations, Public relations and Marketing, Human Resources, Medical Management, Public Policy, and Regulation.
 Valerie holds a BA from University of Miami, and obtained her MBA in Healthcare Administration, and a MS in Human Resources.

 During her career, Valerie has been the CEO of many hospitals in Florida, where she has gained significant experience in acute medical and psychiatric care.
 In addition, Ms. Jackson has been a Healthcare Consultant to many healthcare facilities and physician practices, to assist them in maximizing their operations.
 As well, as being active in many community agencies and charitable organizations during her career, Valerie currently is a governor appointee and represents the Public on the Florida Board of Osteopathic Medicine.